marvinkreis/guut/templates/debug_prompt.md

 ### Example Experiment

 To test my hypothesis, I will create an experiment that calls `sieve(5)`, then checks the output with the verifying expression `len(output) > 0` to test my prediction.
 My hypothesis is only confirmed if the verifying expression evaluates to True on the correct code.

+There is no need to use the debugger in this experiment, since I'm re-using the same inputs from the last experiment.
+This means that the output from the breakpoints would stay the same.

 ```python
 from sieve import sieve